al1sant0s/tstodlc/README.md

 You will also need to patch an apk/ipa to bypass IndexFileSig.
 For that you can use this [**patcher**](https://github.com/al1sant0s/Tsto_patcher).

+If you use windows I recommend you to get the modern [windows terminal from microsoft store](https://apps.microsoft.com/detail/9n0dx20hk701?hl).

 ## Basic usage

 To get the full help execute the following command: